 Since the registered agent must have an office and be available on-site during normal business hours, you may want to consider our registered agent service.
 Our qualified partners allow you to meet the registered agent requirement while you focus on getting your nonprofit off the ground.
 You can then access all of your legal documents in one convenient place through your ZenBusiness dashboard.

-File the Certificate of Incorporation
+Step 4: File the Certificate of Incorporation

 This form will include important details about your new venture, including: